BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 For further information, follow the links in [10.
 Useful Resources](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-10-useful-resources) on the bottom of this page that this guide is based on

 After reading this guide, feel free to follow the tutorial: [**Creating your First SE Mod (TBA)**](https://wiki.bg3.community/en/Tutorials/ScriptExtender/creating_your_first_se_mod)

+> If you are having trouble following this guide, feel free to join the DBTR discord linked [here](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-10-useful-resources) for assistance
+> DBTR is a community discord.
+Keep in mind that everyone that may help you is a volunteer.
+Please read and follow the server rules.
+{.is-success}

 ## 1\.
 Ensure you have activated the Script Extender Console